GetShortstack/docs/docs/README.md

 #### Webapp Setup

-You can get started right away by logging in to https://app.getshortstack.com, or set up the CLI.
+You can get started right away by logging in to https://app.brev.dev, or set up the CLI.

 #### CLI Setup

 on Mac:

-> brew install getshortstack
+> brew install getBrev

 on Windows:
 The CLI is supported on WSL.
 Please follow the instructions here to install.